Psyncopate-Technologies/kafka-iac/terragrunt/cc-app-resources/cc-schema/README.md

 ## Local Testing Instructions

-1. Place the topic YAML file in the same directory as `terragrunt.hcl`
+1. Place the schema YAML file in the same directory as `terragrunt.hcl`
 2. Export all required environment variables
 3. Run the following commands: